GPU Power Connectors Explained

 2x 8-Pin To 12-Pin PCI-E Adapter Cable

 As mentioned earlier, the 12-pin power connector is the latest technology necessary for NVIDIA’s 3000 series graphics cards.
-Because there were relatively few PSUs with a 12-pin power connector on the launch of the 3000 series, NVIDIA included a dual 8-pin to 12-pin adapter with its product.
+Because there were relatively few PSUs with a 12-pin power connector on the launch of the 3000 series, NVIDIA included a dual 8-pin to 12-pin adapter with its goods.

 SATA to 6-Pin PCI-E Adapter Cable